A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: The shallow water equations

-Note that using this initial guess, by Lemma \ref{lem:newton}, Newton's method not only is guaranteed to converge, but it also guarantees positivity of all $h^{[k]}$ as long as $h_{\min}\leq h_*$.
-For this reason, we refer to the algorithm given by \eqref{eq:IG correction Newton} combined with \eqref{eq:newton} as \emph{positive Newton}.
+Moreover, if $h_{\min}\leq h_*$, then $\hot\leq h_*$.
+Thus, by Lemma \ref{lem:newton}, Newton's method not only is guaranteed to converge, but it also guarantees positivity of all $h^{[k]}$. } For this reason, we refer to the algorithm given by \eqref{eq:IG correction Newton} combined with \eqref{eq:newton} as \emph{positive Newton}.